What do candidates on the 2391 Inspection and Testing course actually do?

 In this part of the course candidates are briefed on the quick reference sheets.
 These help them to revise for the examination.
 The following are examples of the quick-reference revision sheets.

-We then work through the course notes which have several examples of recent C&G 2391 exam papers.
+We then work through our course notes which have several examples of questions similar to recent C&G 2391 exam papers.
 We suggest the best possible answers that they can give whilst discussing the technical issues.
-To help prepare candidates for the theory examination we study a comprehensive set of typical questions that they may encounter.
-Some of these are shown in the following extracts from the course notes:

 The theory examination usually takes place on the morning of the last day of the course.
 It's a computer-based multiple-choice examination.
 The candidates are allowed two hours and there are 60 questions.
 It's an open-book test, so the candidates can refer to the wiring regs or the on site guide books during the exam.